This article is part of a larger series on Hiring.

 - Final decision maker.
 There should be multiple people in the interview process to have a diverse set of viewpoints.
 However, there does need to be one person who ultimately determines which applicant is hired.
 In most businesses, that person is either a founder, an executive, a member of the HR leadership team, or the employee’s direct supervisor.
 In the case of hiring an engineer, you may consider giving that position to the most technical person on your team since they are most likely to understand the job responsibilities.

 Once a hiring decision is made, you can present your chosen candidate with an offer letter that lists the benefits of accepting the position with your company.
 For help with creating an effective offer, please see our guide to offer letters with a free template for you to use.
 Typical offer letters generally include job title, start date, salary, and bonus or commission structure, if applicable.

 You should also include the full job description in the offer letter.
 When the candidate signs off on their ability to perform the job duties, you can hold them accountable if they don’t meet your expectations.
 When your offer letter is ready, send it to the candidate and give them at least a few days to review it and send it back.
 You can speed the process up by sending the offer letter via an electronic signature platform.

 Once your applicants accept your employment offer, it is a good policy to inform the other candidates that you have decided to go in another direction.

-Hiring an engineer is not always easy, as you will often need very specific skills.
-Furthermore, engineers are in demand and tend to have lower rates of unemployment than other professions (1.8% as of this writing).
+When you hire engineers you will often need very specific skills.
 However, by following the steps we’ve outlined, including having a strong understanding of your needs, you can find the right person to help set your small business up for current and future success.